JulianWogersien/useful-bash/README.md

 ## install-basic-vim-config.sh
 this script installs my [basic vim config](https://github.com/coolian1337/basic-vim-config) into your home directory without making your home directory a github repo
+pass -r to the script to have it install it into /root too so you will have this config even when you need to edit something that requires root

 ## pacman-get-package-list-noversion.sh
 This script gets all packges installed with pacman and puts them into packages.txt and removes their versions